chhantyal/5minutes/README.md

 - `user_public_keys`: default `~/.ssh/id_rsa.pub`, if you use different key pair name, you need to change this path to public key file.

+Ansible is perfect for this automation because it's dead simple to install and use without having to learn it.
+It uses SSH as agent, so you don't need to setup anything else.

-PS: This is tested and works on Ubuntu, as that's the I use.
+PS: This is tested and works on Ubuntu, as that's what I use.
 You are welcome to add support for other distributions :)

 [1]: https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers
 [2]: https://www.ansible.com